brooklynrail/brooklynrail-platform/content/events/2022/11/wednesday-poetry-reading-113-curated-by-zoe-tuck.md

 ---
-title: "Wednesday Poetry Reading #113 curated by Zoe Tuck"
+title: "The Subterranean Affiliations of The Trees: A Rail Reading curated by Zoe Tuck"
-deck: featuring Tuck, Serena Bhandar, María José Giménez, Germ Lynn and Tina Lentz-McMillan
+deck: Featuring Tuck, Serena Bhandar, María José Giménez, Germ Lynn and Tina Lentz-McMillan
 summary: Zoe Tuck curates our 113th Wednesday Poetry Reading with Serena Bhandar, María José Giménez, Germ Lynn and Tina Lentz-McMillan.